 - Employees working for companies with four or more employees.

-How Can an Attorney Help With a Workers’ Compensation Claim?
+How Can an Attorney Help with a Workers’ Compensation Claim?

-Hiring an attorney is not required when pursuing a claim; however, you may be at a significant disadvantage if you choose to navigate this process alone.
+Hiring an attorney is not required when pursuing a claim.
+However, you may be at a significant disadvantage if you choose to navigate this process alone.
 Hiring an attorney to be in your corner can be very beneficial for many reasons, including the following:

-- Conflicts often arise between employers and employees even when a previously good relationship existed;
+- Conflicts often arise between employers and employees even when a previously good relationship existed.

-- Employers and their insurance companies may want you to see a doctor of their choosing;
+- Employers and their insurance companies may want you to see a doctor of their choosing.

-- Employers and their insurance companies may require that you prove the wages that you would have made if you had not suffered the injury;
+- Employers and their insurance companies may require that you prove the wages that you would have made if you had not suffered the injury.

 - Employers and their insurance companies often have extensive resources and a team of legal professionals at their disposal when dealing with these claims, putting you at a disadvantage if you do not have legal counsel.

 We encourage you to contact us today for a complimentary case evaluation.
 You can reach us through our online contact form or phone to get started.